 - Unearned Income.
-Any other income that wasn’t directly worked for – such as dividends, interest, or capital gains (such as from selling stock) – is considered unearned income.
-If the child has a trust fund, distributions from that are considered unearned income – unless the child has a disability trust, in which case distributions are considered earned income.
+Any other income that wasn’t directly worked for – such as dividends, interest, or capital gains (from selling stock, for example) – is considered unearned income.
+If a child has a trust fund, distributions from that are considered unearned income – unless the child has a disability trust, in which case distributions are considered earned income.

-Knowing where your child’s earnings fall is critical to determining whether they are required to file.
+Knowing where your children’s earnings fall is critical to determining whether they are required to file.

 2. Income Guidelines

-Now that you know how your child’s income is defined by the IRS, you can figure out their legal obligations.
-As of tax year 2014, your child must file a tax return if any of these situations apply:
+Now that you know how children’s income is defined by the IRS, you can figure out their legal obligations.
+As of tax year 2015, your children must file a tax return if any of these situations apply:

 3. Is It Worth It?

-The fact that your children don’t have to file taxes doesn’t mean it wouldn’t be beneficial for them to do so.
-If they have jobs that withhold federal taxes and they get a W-2 at the end of the year, chances are that they’ll get at least some of that money back.
+Just because children may not have to file tax returns doesn’t mean it wouldn’t be beneficial for them to do so.
+If they have jobs that withhold federal taxes and get a W-2 at the end of the year, chances are they can get at least some of that money back.

 If it still seems like too much of a hassle, think about this: If you don’t file taxes, you don’t get a tax refund.
-They could also qualify for education tax deductions and credits if they are putting themselves through college or otherwise taking classes.
+Your children could also qualify for education tax deductions and credits if they are putting themselves through college or otherwise taking classes.

 4. Special Circumstances

-There are a few specific circumstances in which your child must file taxes even if they don’t have a lot of income.
-These are the ones that they’re most likely to run into:
+There are a few specific circumstances in which your children must file taxes even if they don’t have a lot of income.
+These are the most common scenarios:

-- They owe any Social Security or Medicare tax (such as if they are reporting tip income that they received in cash)
+- Owe Social Security or Medicare tax (such as if children are reporting tip income that they received in cash)

-- They had $108.28 or more of wages from a church or other religious organization that doesn’t withhold Social Security or Medicare
+- Earned $108.28 or more of wages from a church or other religious organization that doesn’t withhold Social Security or Medicare

-- They had $400 or more in profit from self-employment
+- Earned $400 or more in profit from self-employment

 Standard Deduction for Dependents

-While dependents don’t get to take their personal exemption (since their parent or provider takes it), they do get to take a standard or itemized deduction.
-The standard deduction a dependent can take is the larger of:
+While dependents don’t get to take their personal exemption (since their parents or providers take it), they do get to take a standard or itemized deduction.
+The standard deduction a dependent can take is the larger of the following:

 Who Can File the Return?

 Interestingly, there are no official age guidelines defining who can sign and file a tax return.
 If your children are able to understand the instructions and fill out the return, then by all means, have them do so.
-Since they have to use the same 1040 IRS tax form (or the 1040A or 1040EZ, if you prefer) that you would use for yourself, it will be easy for you to assist them.
-Children can also itemize their deductions using Schedule A. This can be an excellent opportunity to teach your kids about money management and the process of filing taxes.
+Since they have to use the same 1040 IRS tax form (or the 1040A or 1040EZ, if you prefer) that you would use yourself, you should be able to assist them.
+This can be an excellent opportunity to teach your kids about money management and the process of filing taxes.

-If they’re old enough, children can be responsible for filing the return themselves.
-Just remember, they will be responsible for any penalties that might occur.
-This legal liability could become a problem if the IRS finds problems with the return.
-They can refuse to divulge information or discuss any problems with you if your name is not signed, or at least noted somewhere on the form.
+Just remember, children are responsible for any penalties that might occur.
+This legal liability could become a problem if the IRS finds issues with the return.
+The IRS can even refuse to divulge information or discuss any problems with you if your name is not signed or noted as a third-party designee on the form.

-Fortunately, if a child is too young to handle this kind of responsibility, the parent or guardian is expected to complete the form for them.
-If your child isn’t old enough to sign their own return, you should complete it, sign their name for them, and add “By (your name), parent (or guardian) for minor child.”
+Fortunately, if children are too young to handle this kind of responsibility, their parent or guardian is expected to complete the form for them.
+If your child isn’t old enough to sign a tax return, you should complete the return, sign your child’s name, and add “By (your name), parent (or guardian) for minor child.”